Gamer2020/Energy-Search-Wordpress/energy-search/readme.txt

 [es_search_box] - Code for the search box.

+== Recommendations ==

+The plugin works best with a template that supports full width pages; this is mainly for the search results page.

+It's also recommended to use a plugin like https://wordpress.org/plugins/per-page-sidebars/ to have different side bars for different pages.

 == Frequently Asked Questions ==

 = Where is the data obtained from? =